 Pets are more than just animals.
-They are furry members of the family.
-If you’re like me, you grow up with them, and they become your best friends.
+They are furry members of the family and quickly become your best friends.
 You find yourself talking to them as if they are human.
 You build a bond with them.
 It can be difficult to say goodbye to pets and can be like losing a family member.
 The grieving process applies to any type of death, pets included.
 Pet memorialization is a good way to have some closure.

-Here are some pet memorial ideas funeral professionals can share with their client families to remember their furry loved ones.
+Here are five pet memorial ideas funeral professionals can share with their client families to remember their furry loved ones.

 If there are children, particularly if they are having difficulty accepting the loss, it may be beneficial to have the child create a poem, write a letter or draw a picture.
 Have them get creative with it, as creativity is a good outlet for emotions.

 2. Place a headstone on the final resting place

 If a family chooses to bury their pet, encourage them to place a headstone or decorative stone at the grave.
 This can act as a place to visit from time to time and recall fond memories of their pet.

 If the family chooses not to bury their pet, there are other ways they can be memorialized.
 Have the kids make their own stepping stone.
 This way, they will be able to take part in the pet memorialization and have time to say their goodbyes.
 They could also plant a tree or shrub in memory of their furry friend.
 Whichever they choose, encourage them to place it in a special spot – the garden or maybe even their pet’s favorite spot to lay in the yard.

 3. Create a photo book

 Many pet owners have tons of pictures of their pets.
 While those photos will never truly capture a pet’s personality or soul, they serve as memories of the fun times you had together.
 Just as family members want to be remembered, pets too deserve to be brought to mind.